jwhaney/aws-image-handler/README.md

-# aws-images
+# aws-image-handler

-manage image resources in amazon web services for a specific django project (https://data.tnris.org)
+manage image resources in amazon web services (s3 & rds) for a specific django project (https://data.tnris.org)

 - iterate through aws s3 bucket and copy all related images with .jpg suffix
 - copy to new image file with uuid as file name